wijet/cleaner/README.md

 ```

 ### Using custom action
-Require action file, and use it as any other action, you can pass any condition to it.
+Require action in your config file and use it as any other action.

 ```ruby
 require 'label.rb'